eaze/data-science-homework/README.md

 which contains one row for every user along with how many orders they had in their first 29 days.

+Write your query in the format of a SELECT statement.

 *Note: An order is considered to be in the user's first 29 days if it happened before OR on first_date + days(28).
 E.g. if the user's first order was on 1/1/2018, an order on 1/29/18 would still count as a first_29_day_order but an order on 1/30/18 would not.*